Long Context Modeling with Ranked Memory-Augmented Retrieval: Our Novel ERMAR Model

-To complement the comparative analysis, we evaluated ERMAR's standalone performance characteristics across different sequence lengths on WikiText-103 with 16K memory capacity.
+\paragraph{Single-Model Performance Scaling.} ERMAR’s standalone performance across sequence lengths on the \textit{WikiText-103} dataset (16K memory capacity) is presented in Table~\ref{tab:ermar_scaling}.

-These results demonstrate ERMAR's excellent scalability characteristics, with an 8-fold improvement in memory efficiency (7.13 → 0.90 MB/token) while maintaining stable perplexity performance.
-The throughput values on WikiText-103 are higher than the comparative PG-19 results, likely due to dataset-specific processing characteristics and the different evaluation methodologies used.
+These results highlight ERMAR’s scalability, achieving an eightfold improvement in per-token memory efficiency (7.13~MB~$\rightarrow$~0.90~MB) while maintaining stable perplexity across increasing sequence lengths.
+The slightly higher throughput observed on \textit{WikiText-103} compared to \textit{PG-19} likely stems from dataset-specific characteristics and differences in evaluation methodology.